Information Systems Technology Bachelor of Science

 In this course, students will be introduced to the nature of philosophy, philosophical thinking, major intellectual movements in the history of philosophy, including topics from the western philosophical tradition, and various problems in philosophy.
 Students will strengthen their intellectual skills, become more effective learners, and develop broad foundational knowledge.
 Honors level content.
 Acceptance into the Honors program or permission from the Honors Director required.

-American Literature I is a survey of the historical and cultural development of American belles-lettres from 1630 to the late nineteenth century with attention to the influence of prevalent ideas and expressions of the age.
+American Literature I is a survey of the historical and cultural development of American belles-lettres from 1630 to the late nineteenth century with attention to the Western Canon and its influence of prevalent ideas and expressions of the age.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

 Art Appreciation Gen Ed Core